Olympic Park Stadium (Melbourne): Athletics

 Australian athletes competed on the track for over fifty years and the venue hosted twelve National Championships.
 Thirteen world records in athletics had been established at the stadium with Pole vaulter Emma George setting four between 1995 and 1998.

 Australian middle-distance runner star John Landy featured in a memorable race at the 1956 National Championships, where he stopped during the Mile championship to assist the fallen junior champion, Ron Clarke.
 Landy's actions, in front of a 22,000 strong crowd have been described as 'the finest sporting moment in the history of sport'.
 Landy went on to win the event with many commentators believing that the stop had cost him the world record.
 A photograph of the fall was named the 'Best Australian Sporting Photo of the Twentieth Century'.

 The track was host to the most significant athletics meeting in Australia each year, the Athletics Grand Prix Series, Melbourne, meet (previously the Telstra A-Series meet).

 Soccer

 Olympic Park was the first stadium in Australia to be recognised officially by FIFA as a soccer ground.
 From the mid-1950s onward the venue was considered to be the unofficial home of soccer in Victoria.
 It regularly hosted important games of the Victorian State League, including Dockerty Cup finals and games by overseas touring teams.
 The stadium also held FIFA World Cup qualification matches, 1993 FIFA World Youth Championship matches, and group matches of the 1956 Olympics football competition.

 Australia played 34 internationals at Olympic Park for 11 wins.
 The last international match played at Olympic Park was a friendly against Paraguay on 15 June 2000, which Australia won 2–1.
+The ground also hostrd several National Soccer League grand finals.